jellyfish45/Reddit-Crawler-Data/README.md

 ## Creation time line
 (1)scrape_reddit.ipynb: Scraping data with a theme of "suicide" from reddit.
 And find relevant topics about it.
 (2)sub_gather.ipynb: Dig deep into the topics and gather the data.
-(3)posts_influence.ipynb: Try to track the influence of the most influencial submissions to their comment authors (Problem: need to (4)scape more data and use more specific emotion analyzing tool.)
+(3)posts_influence.ipynb: Try to track the influence of the most influencial submissions to their comment authors (Problem: need to scape more data and use more specific emotion analyzing tool.)
-(5)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately.
+(4)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately.
 Other ipynb files are just auxiliary tools.
 All the csv documents are the data I collected.